 There are also times when I am not needed at your rehearsal because your wedding planner or venue runs the rehearsal as part of their contract with you.

 We discuss your rehearsal needs and options during our initial meeting.

 Are rehearsals included in your wedding fee?

-No, the rehearsal is a separate rehearsal fee.
+No, the rehearsal is a separate from my ceremony fee.

 When do you arrive for the ceremony?